danbev/learning-ai/notes/vector-databases.md

 b = number of bands (subvectors)
 ```

-#### Quantization based indexing
-In this case we divide the vectors into island, or clusters, each having a
-specific center point.
-For a query we can search for the nearest cluster of
-the query, and then further compare the query to the vectors in that cluster.

 #### IVF (Inverted File)
 In general an inverted file refers to how one might for each term store a list